Northumberland is one of the most beautiful and peaceful counties in England. But its tranquillity belies a dark and violent past.

-There were 80 small forts – known as milecastles – placed at regular intervals along the wall and 17 larger forts, which housed garrisons of Roman soldiers, responsible for defending the Roman Empire from the tribes to the north.
+There were 80 small forts (known as milecastles) placed at regular intervals along the wall and 17 larger forts.
+They housed garrisons of Roman soldiers, responsible for defending the Roman Empire from the tribes to the north.

-A UNESCO World Heritage Site in 1987, large sections of Hadrian’s Wall still snake though the Northumberland countryside and the remains of some of the forts are still visible.
+A UNESCO World Heritage Site in 1987, large sections of Hadrian’s Wall still snake through the Northumberland countryside.
+The remains of some of the forts are still visible.

-Over at Chesters Roman Fort, meanwhile, visitors can experience the spectacular bath house, which offered soldiers relaxing hot, cold and steam baths after a hard day defending the empire.
+Over at Chesters Roman Fort, meanwhile, visitors can experience the spectacular bathhouse, where soldiers enjoyed relaxing hot, cold and steam baths after a hard day’s work defending the empire.